jopemachine/alfred-chromium-workflow/README.md

 ### Add supporting new browser

-This workflow needs your help to support as many browsers as possible.
+This workflow needs help to support as many browsers as possible.

 To add new browser, follow below guideline.